pozitr0n/Problem-List-Leetcode-Swift/README.md

-# Problem List Leetcode -> Swift
+# Problem List Leetcode -> Swift language
-Solving programming tasks in Swift from the portal https://leetcode.com/problemset/all/
+## Solving programming tasks in Swift from the portal https://leetcode.com/problemset/all/

 1. Two Sum
 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.